 You want to maximize that good, good relaxation time.
 What you don’t want is for a long weekend to actually feel way too long because of stressful quick trips and crappy planning.
-So, in honor of Labor day weekend coming up, here are six tips for a pain-free long weekend vacay!
-(And don’t forget!
-You can get extra ready for a quick trip by snagging $11.99 tees and 40% off all the rest right now for our Labor Day sale!)
+So, in honor of the three day weekend coming up, here are six tips for a pain-free long weekend vacay!

 . . .

 It only rains when you’re on your way out the door, glance at the umbrella, and go, ” ¯\_(ツ)_/¯”.
 They only put extra tomatoes on your sandwich when you forget to mention you don’t like tomatoes and then think, “eh, it’s probably fine.”
 Murphy’s Law is real, y’all.
 It’s basically the non-human embodiment of the Allstate Mayhem guy.

 Don’t be the person with a soggy tomato sandwich; instead, be psychic and plan ahead for every possible scenario.
 Adhere to one of my favorite phrases: It’s better to have it and not need it than need it and not have it.
 Going on a hike?
 Pack bug spray and extra towels!
 Camping?
 Bring a sweatshirt and extra fleece blankets!
 Pack ahead of time so you 1: don’t forget anything and 2: so you’re not trying to pack everything last minute.
 It may be a long weekend, but not so long that you want to spend half of your time scrambling to get things together.